lee212/lee212.github.io/_pages/about.md

 applications on high-performance computing.
 He is also interested in system design, performance profiling, and resource monitoring to enable large-scale computing and data analysis using workflow tools.
-He is a member of [DeepDriveMD](http://deepdrivemd.github.io/) project to satisfy computational requirement by harnessing HPC resources and advanced data analytics.
+He is a member of [DeepDriveMD](http://deepdrivemd.github.io/) project to support computational requirement by harnessing HPC resources and advanced data analytics.

 You can find more information in my [CV](https://lee212.github.io/files/cv.pdf).